An extremely rare condition in which a female has two extra X chromosomes.

 Physical discomfort of the shoulder, including the joint itself or the muscles, tendons, and ligaments that support the joint.

 Heart rhythm conditions in which the heart's natural pacemaker malfunctions.

 A group of disorders that cause red blood cells to become misshapen and break down.

-A condition in which a child inherits the sickle cell gene mutation from 1 parent.
+A condition in which a child inherits the sickle cell gene mutation from only one parent.